DRC-7/Code-Wars-Practice/6 Kyu Problems/Stop-gninnipS-My-sdroW.md

 }
 ```

-Below is a better solution.
+Note: Below is a better solution.
 Instead of creating an array to transfer the words into, look at the word at the index. `If >5, split > reverse > join` the word at that index.
 Uses original array, simply reverses letters and joins at the end.

 ```JS
 function spinWords(str){